Good Eggs meal kit (Colin Price/Courtesy of Good Eggs)

 There's a chance you made a New Year's resolution to eat healthier in 2018.
 You wanted to stick to a well-rounded diet, eat fresh vegetables, or make your own meals on weeknights.
 But now you're starting to struggle and wonder how you'll keep it up?

-There are kits for you to cook and pre-made meals for you to simply heat, like Methodology (which has a waiting list).
+There are kits for you to cook and pre-made meals for you to simply heat, like Methodology.
 There are local grocery providers who are getting into the meal business and meal providers getting into the restaurant business.
 Many of them even have options that stick to strict popular diets, if that's your thing.

 While a lot of these programs are relatively new, CSAs (community-support agriculture) have actually been around for decades.
 The premise is that you get boxes of produce from your local farms delivered weekly or semi-weekly or even monthly.
 In exchange, you join and pre-pay for a membership, which helps the farm with orders and cash flow.
 Often the best way to find a CSA is just to talk to the farmers at your local farmers market.
 There are some larger providers, however, if you're not sure where to start, like organic Fully Belly Farm and Tara Firma Farms.
 We also outline some other options below for getting fresh food at your door.